anotherlab/anotherlab.github.io/_posts/2021-12-13-Migrated-to-jekyll.md

 ## Titles
 At the top of a Jekyll post, there is a metadata section that is called ["Front Matter"](https://jekyllrb.com/docs/front-matter/).
 It's in YAML format has the title of the post, the date, categories, tags, and other stuff.
 The plugin was using HTML escape codes for special characters in the title.
 That was not being parsed correctly and the escape code would print instead of the character.
 So I added rules in my conversion tool to write the escape codes as the action charactors.

+I had to tweak the `date:` values that had been exported.
+The export had written the dates as Date/Time with my local (UTC-5:00) timezone.
+I discovered an odd quirk.
+Jekyll was taking the date/time and handling it as UTC±00:00.
+I had a post with a time of 11:19PM in UTC -5 on the 3rd day of the month.
+To Jekyll, that was the 4th day.
+That broke the link rendering.
+So I updated my migration tool to strip the time out of tge `date:` field.

 ## Other Front Matter cleanup
 The export added a bunch of tags that needed to be cleaned.
 The following is the Front Matter from a post